Test ID: MCRNA Chlamydia trachomatis, Miscellaneous Sites, Nucleic Acid Amplification, Varies

 Collection Instructions:

-1. Transfer specimen into the Aptima Specimen Transfer Tube within 24 hours of collection.
+1. Transfer specimen into the Aptima specimen transfer tube within 24 hours of collection.

 2. Cap tube securely and label tube with patient's entire name and collection date and time.